mberkeland/MarkdownTest/README.md

 3. **Representation** - Use a discriminative vector to represent those segments.
 4. **Attribution** - Add a speaker label to each segment based on its discriminative representation.

 There are varying capabilities to the diarization features that different ASR providers offer.
-Our partner Deepgram has implemented one of the widest sets of features we’ve seen on the market, with over a dozen languages and no caps on the number of active speakers.
+Our partner Deepgram has implemented one of the most robust feature sets we’ve seen on the market, with over a dozen languages and no caps on the number of active speakers.
 You can learn more about this solution [here](https://developers.deepgram.com/docs/diarization).

 ## Accessing raw audio from live video sessions.
-For the speech recognition to work efficiently, we need access to the raw audio streams directly from the media router.
+For speech recognition to work efficiently, we need access to the raw audio streams directly from the media router.
 This gives us the benefits of native support for all devices, uses about half the bandwidth of a client-side solution, and can work with firewalled systems.
 Using Vonage Video API Audio Connector, we can extract raw audio streams from our live video sessions and send them to Deepgram for real-time (as well as offline) processing of audio streams.
 You can find more information about the Audio Connector [here](https://tokbox.com/developer/guides/audio-connector/)

 ## Room System Diarization Demo
 For our demo, we were interested in showing the real-time diarization of a room system.
 For clarity, we did not include other individuals joining the conference, though this solution absolutely can handle that case (as well as multiple simultaneous room systems).
 The Audio Connector gets started up when we add a new Publisher (who, in this case, we know is a Room System).
 It’s actually quite simple to set up the Audio Connector in this case, as we already know the StreamID for the publisher (it is sent to us from the front end app).
 Although the AudioConnector can handle “all”, or “a list of streams”, in our case we are just using the one stream, associated with the room system.
 Note that this COULD even be a traditional SIP room conferencing system.